 Key Takeaways

-- Choosing the right baratza encore vs virtuoso plus means matching capacity and output ports to your actual devices
+- Choosing the right baratza encore vs virtuoso plus means matching the key features to your specific needs and budget

 - Also covers: baratza grinder comparison